-Lenire can still be used without a diagnosed hearing loss.
-Even if your hearing test results are in normal range, you aren’t precluded from possible changes in hearing compared to earlier in life.
-Hidden hearing loss occurs when cells in the cochlea stop transferring sound to the auditory nerve, and classic hearing tests don’t always capture these changes.
+Lenire can still be used without diagnosed hearing loss.
+Even if your hearing test results are in normal range, you may still experience changes in hearing that you didn’t have earlier in life.
+Hidden hearing loss occurs when cells in the cochlea stop transferring sound to the auditory nerve, and traditional hearing tests don’t always pick up on these changes.

-All in all, while Lenire is still in development, it appears to be helping patients with tinnitus.
-More than 50% of patients who tried the device would recommend it to someone with tinnitus.
-Nonetheless, it is not useful to hold out for an all-or-nothing solution.
-As Lenire continues to be rolled out—along with a swath of other bimodal stimulation devices—we can continue to practice good health and wellness and manage anxiety and stress, as oftentimes these offer the biggest opportunities to treat tinnitus while we wait for different technological solutions to become more widespread.
+Lenire treatment is still in development, but it appears to be helping patients with tinnitus.
+More than 50% of patients who tried it would recommend it to someone with tinnitus.
+As Lenire continues to be rolled out—along with many other bimodal stimulation devices—continue practicing good health and wellness and managing anxiety and stress.
+Oftentimes, general wellness offers the biggest opportunities to treat tinnitus while we wait for new technology to emerge.

 In Conclusion: Exploring The Landscape Of Tinnitus Management